Home

 From 1826 - Colin Robertson (1785 - 1859) moves to Drumvaich

-It seems quite likely that Colin Robertson had been forced off the land and moved further south by 1826 to the Doune area, north west of Stirling, possibly with his wife to be (or her family, which may have been forced out of the highlands as well).
+For reasons unknown, Colin Robertson moved further south by 1826 to the Doune area, north west of Stirling, possibly with his wife to be (or her family).
 Colin declared his intention to marry Christian McMartin (1792 - 1873) on 31 December 1825 in Kilmadock Parish (containing the settlements of Doune, Deanston, Buchany, Drumvaich, and Delvorich), and they married on 13 January 1826 in that Parish (Ref 362 50/262).
 This would appear to confirm that Colin had already left the Killin area by 1826.
-Family history recalls they lived at Drumvaich, an area or property just north of Doune.
+Family history recalls they lived at Drumvaich, a farming area or property just north of Doune.

 Colin and Christian Robertson had the following children, all born in the Doune area: